Acquisition of Twitter by Elon Musk: Post-acquisition

-Since becoming owner, Musk has enacted a series of reforms, including overhauling Twitter's verification system by requiring new applicants to purchase a Twitter Blue subscription.
+Since becoming owner, Musk has enacted a series of changes, including overhauling Twitter's verification system by requiring new applicants to purchase a Twitter Blue subscription.
 Many Twitter staff members were directed to extend their working hours in order to meet Musk's deadlines for his desired changes to the platform.
 On November 4, Musk laid off roughly half of Twitter's workforce, and two weeks later, he issued an ultimatum to employees to commit to "extremely hardcore" work in order to realize Musk's vision of "Twitter 2.0", or leave.
 Hundreds of employees resigned in response.
+From the layoffs and resignations, the company went from close to 7,500 employees to approximately 1,500, a reduction of about 80%.

-Meanwhile, Musk began restoring previously-banned accounts such as Jordan Peterson, Kathy Griffin, The Babylon Bee, and Trump, while suspending anti-fascist accounts at the urging of far-right figures, as well as accounts which parodied Musk.
-Musk also relaxed the platform's hate speech policies and removed its policy prohibiting COVID-19 misinformation.
+Meanwhile, Musk began restoring previously banned accounts such as Jordan Peterson, Kathy Griffin, The Babylon Bee, and Donald Trump, while suspending anti-fascist accounts at the urging of far-right figures, as well as accounts that parodied Musk.
+Musk also relaxed the platform's hate speech policies and removed its policy prohibiting COVID-19 misinformation, resulting in an increase in hate speech.
 In December, Musk faced backlash after banning ElonJet, a Twitter bot account operated by Jack Sweeney which tracked Musk's private jet in real-time using publicly accessible data.
 These protests intensified when Musk suspended multiple journalists who had been covering the ElonJet incident.
 Days later, Musk conducted a Twitter poll asking users whether he should step down as CEO of Twitter, to which voters responded in the affirmative.
-Musk states he will step down after selecting his replacement.
+Musk stated he would step down after selecting his replacement, and he was succeeded by NBCUniversal advertising sales chair Linda Yaccarino in June 2023.

+Musk's acquisition of Twitter was principally responsible for the development of Threads, a social media platform which closely resembles Twitter, by rival company Meta Platforms.
+Work began on the service in November 2022, and it was released on July 5, 2023, amidst continued backlash to changes to Twitter enacted by Musk and Yaccarino.
+In response, Twitter threatened to sue Meta over intellectual property infringement.
+Agrawal, Segal, and Gadde filed a lawsuit against Twitter in April 2023, claiming that the company had failed to pay them for the legal fees they had incurred during their tenure.
+McCormick ruled in the executives' favor in October.